 - Medicare Advantage monthly premiums are fairly inexpensive.
 Some can cost $0 per month.

-- Part D drug plans are typically included. (*Note: This is a pro for convenience, not efficiency.)
+- Part D drug plans are typically included. (*Note: This is a pro for convenience because it’s “all-in-one” but it is a con for efficiency because you can’t choose your plan based on your medication list.)

 - Sometimes they include fitness memberships or other extra incentives/benefits such as dental, vision, etc.

-- Small and intricate medical networks determine your available medical providers.
-In many cases, you must change your doctor to become "in-network" before your plan will cover claims.
+- Designated medical networks determine your available medical providers.
+In many cases, you may have to change your doctor to become "in-network" before your plan will cover claims.

-- You run the risk of VERY high out-of-pocket costs (OPCs) if you don't remain perfectly healthy.
+- You run the risk of high out-of-pocket costs (OPCs) when you start using your insurance.

 - If your OPCs get too high due to illness or injury, you are unable to enter back into original Medicare with a supplement (due to medical underwriting) and can get stuck paying the high OPCs forever.